About us

 Damian's project leadership at the Department of Family and Community Services showcased his adeptness in driving service system improvements and stakeholder collaboration.
 His commitment to community includes past directorial roles at Youth Action and Policy Association of NSW and Gunedoo Child Protection Service.
 Damian is currently Company Secretary and Operations Manager of Professional Individualised Care.

 Bronwyn is an experienced engagement and communications consultant with a strong background in stakeholder engagement, corporate communications and government relations.
-Bronwyn's career includes roles as Industry and Stakeholder Engagement Advisor at Transgrid, and Stakeholder Engagement Director at the Australian Energy Market Commission.
-She has also worked in senior roles in AECOM and Sydney Water, leading community engagement programs for major infrastructure projects.
+Bronwyn's career includes senior engagement roles in energy and infrastructure industries.
 She has IAP2 certifications in engagement and facilitation, and is a volunteer with the Pyjama Foundation, supporting their Love of Learning program for children in out-of-home care.